Beach Getaway Guide

 • Per person: ₹2,000-2,300

 The cab saves each person ₹2,000-4,000 compared to flying.
-Multiply that by 4 people and the group saves ₹8,000-16,000 — which is basically a day's budget for food and drinks in Goa.
-Plus, you arrive at your hotel door with all your luggage.
-No cramped airport shuttle, no negotiating with Goa taxi drivers (who are, let us be polite, not the most reasonably priced in India).
+Multiply that by 4 people and the group saves ₹8,000-16,000.
+That is basically a day's budget for food and drinks in Goa.
+Plus you arrive at your hotel door with all your luggage.
+No cramped airport shuttle, no haggling with Goa taxi drivers (who are, let us be polite, not the most reasonably priced in India).

 There is one more thing nobody talks about with the flight option: the Dabolim/Manohar International airport is in South Goa.
 If your hotel is in North Goa (Calangute, Baga, Anjuna, Vagator), you are looking at another 45-60 minutes in a Goa taxi that will cost ₹1,200-1,500.
 By cab from Pune, the driver drops you right at your resort.